telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

         }
     });

-The array syntax for the field name is used to hint the upload handler to treat `"photos"` as an array.

 ### Save Handler

-The save handler should accept POST requests.
+The save handler has to accept POST requests.
 The requests are going to contain one or more files with the same name as the `input`, in this case `"photos[]"`.

 The handler is expected to return either:

 * An empty response to signify success.
 * A JSON string with `"text/plain"` content encoding.
 The de-serialized object is available in the `success` event handler.
 * Any other response to signify failure.

 ### Remove Handler